Covariate Balancing and the Equivalence of Weighting and Doubly Robust Estimators of Average Treatment Effects: Equivalence of Estimators

 where $\hat{p}_{i} = p ( \mathbf{X}_{i} \mathbf{\hat{\gamma}}_{1,ipt} )$ are the IPT propensity score estimates.
 Given the WLS estimates $\mathbf{\tilde{\beta}}_{1}$ from \eqref{eq:problem_wls1}, $\mu_{1}$ is estimated by averaging the fitted values across all observations, as in the case of linear regression adjustment:

-The IPTRA estimator of $\mu_{0}$, $\hat{\mu}_{0,iptra}$, uses the untreated units with weights $\left( 1-\hat{p}_{i} \right)^{-1}$, and produces $\mathbf{\tilde{\beta}}_{0}$.
+The IPTRA estimator of $\mu_{0}$, $\hat{\mu}_{0,iptra}$, uses the untreated units with weights $\left( 1-p ( \mathbf{X}_{i} \mathbf{\hat{\gamma}}_{0,ipt} ) \right)^{-1}$, and produces $\mathbf{\tilde{\beta}}_{0}$.
 The final IPTRA estimator of the ATE is given by $\hat{\tau}_{ate,iptra} = \hat{\mu}_{1,iptra} - \hat{\mu}_{0,iptra} = \mathbf{\bar{X}\tilde{\beta}}_{1} - \mathbf{\bar{X}\tilde{\beta}}_{0}$.

-When the PS weights are obtained using MLE, or some other method of moments procedure, $\hat{\tau}_{ate,ipw}$, $\hat{\tau}_{ate,aipw}$, and $\hat{\tau}_{ate,ipwra}$ are generally different.
-In fact, $\hat{\tau}_{ate,ipw}$ and $\hat{\tau}_{ate,aipw}$ do not generally use normalized weights, and so one could have five different estimates using the same estimated PS weights: IPW, normalized IPW (NIPW), AIPW, normalized AIPW (NAIPW), and IPWRA\@.
+When the inverse probability weights are obtained using MLE, CBPS, or some other method of moments procedure, $\hat{\tau}_{ate,ipw}$, $\hat{\tau}_{ate,aipw}$, and $\hat{\tau}_{ate,ipwra}$ are generally different.
+In fact, $\hat{\tau}_{ate,ipw}$ and $\hat{\tau}_{ate,aipw}$ do not generally use normalized weights, and so one could have five different estimates using the same estimated weights: IPW, normalized IPW (NIPW), AIPW, normalized AIPW (NAIPW), and IPWRA\@.
 (IPWRA is always normalized.)
-Strikingly, when IPT weights are used instead, all of the estimates are the same.
+Strikingly, when IPT weights are used instead, all of these estimates are identical.

 \begin{proposition} Let $\mathbf{\hat{\gamma}}_{1,ipt}$ be the estimates from the IPT estimation in equation \eqref{eq:gpemoments_sample}, with $\hat{p}_{i} = p ( \mathbf{X}_{i} \mathbf{\hat{\gamma}}_{1,ipt} ) > 0$ for all $i$.
 Then $\hat{\mu}_{1,ipt}$, $\hat{\mu}_{1,aipt}$, and $\hat{\mu}_{1,iptra}$ are numerically identical.
 The same is true of $\hat{\mu}_{0,ipt}$, $\hat{\mu}_{0,aipt}$, and $\hat{\mu}_{0,iptra}$, which means that